DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 The **Networked Ark** strategy directly addresses each of the four fronts of the war:

 **Rebuilding the Battlefield**: The entire strategy, starting with **Phase 0: The Flotilla Network**, is designed to consciously reconstruct the "Hollow Middle."
-By building high-trust, local communities, it creates the container where men and women can meet and form relationships based on the **Family Protocol**.
+By building high-trust, local communities, it creates the container where men and women can meet and form relationships based on the **Kin Protocol**.

 **Creating Alternative Status Hierarchies**: **Protocol 2: The Law of Two Feet (Embodied Proof-of-Work)** establishes that respect is earned through tangible, verifiable contributions—building, teaching, growing, healing—not through credentials from a system that may have alienated you.
 This provides a legitimate way for men whose "hunter" neurology was pathologized by schools to distinguish themselves through action and competence.